Treechcer/FORGE/readme.md

 >NOTE: automatically adds `.exe` on windows and on linux deletes the `.exe`

+### -version

+This makes FORGE print out version of FORGE and release.

 ## Usage

 You have to use forge in your root of you C++ project (at the start of the whole project, "root" should be the same folder as github repo starts in most cases or where it would start), because the .exe will be outputted there, otherwise it might not work.